Installed bamboo rolled fence in a

 garden

-It is necessary to have a rigid structure to support the most rolled fences like
+It is necessary to have a rigid structure to support most rolled fences like

 the bamboo rolled fence,